Z1015-tech/Z1015-tech.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # Welcome!
-I am currently a second-year doctoral student at [Xi'an Jiaotong University](https://en.xjtu.edu.cn/), supervised by Prof. Qi Baolei in the Department of Accounting and Finance.
+I am now the second-year PHD student at [Xi'an Jiaotong University](https://en.xjtu.edu.cn/), supervised by Prof. Qi Baolei in the Department of Accounting and Finance.

-My current doctoral research is deeply engaged in the study of data assets, with a primary focus on corporate finance and governance, capital market auditing and information disclosure, as well as the valuation, management, and utilization of data assets themselves.
+My current  research is deeply engaged in the study of data assets, with a primary focus on corporate finance and governance, capital market auditing and information disclosure, as well as the valuation, management, and utilization of data assets themselves.

 You can find my CV here: [Wen Zhang’s Curriculum Vitae](../assets/CV-Wen.pdf).
 If you are interested in my work, please feel free to drop me an [email](mailto:wenwenzhang2020@163.com).

 <!--插入图片语法为：![Alt](../images/tiktok.png width=200 height=100)-->

 # 📝 Publications
+🎓During My PHD’s Research Program
 - [The impact of wealth management products on banks’ green finance: evidence from China](https://www.tandfonline.com/doi/full/10.1080/16081625.2025.2551349)
   - Hong Zhao, Yi Wang, **Wen Zhang**, Amina Kamar
   - [**Project**](https://www.tandfonline.com/doi/full/10.1080/16081625.2025.2551349)  SCI Journal Paper